-There’s still good hunting in these parts, but now the region is better known for the Shawnee Hills Wine Trail, a selection of 11 wineries in Illinois’ only recognized viticultural area.
+Ma Hale’s is gone, but there’s still good hunting in these parts.
+However, now the region is better known for the Shawnee Hills Wine Trail, a selection of 11 wineries in Illinois’ only recognized viticultural area.

 Winery Tours in Southern Illinois